conradakunga/Blog/_posts/2025-09-16-documentation-needs-love-the-letter-vs-the-spirit.md

 Let us take another example - [Entity Framework](https://learn.microsoft.com/en-us/ef/).

-Assume you have never used Entity Framework before and want to try it out.
+Assume you have **never used Entity Framework before and want to try it out**.

 You go to the home page.